September 19, 2024

 “My wife and daughter worked down at the preschool where the emergency loading zone was for high school kids,” Jahn told Harford Lifestyle.
 “We were trying to figure out what was going on, and then I’m hearing ‘shots fired, shots fired,’ and the police kicked off running.”

-Jahn, as president of the town’s rec council, found himself faced with a tough decision later that evening.
-An 8U football game was scheduled at Copenhaver Park in Joppa later that night, so the rec council’s executive board had to consider their options.
+As president of the town’s rec council, Jahn said he was faced with a tough decision later that evening.
+An 8U football game was scheduled at Copenhaver Park in Joppa, so the rec council’s executive board had to consider their options.

 “Everybody said, ‘yeah, the community needs something to try and bring them back together, somewhere to blow off a little steam,’” Jahn said.
 “Some people, you know, grieve in private, and other people prefer to grieve with others.
 So we decided to have the game.”